-(1) Applicability.

-(A) This Coordination of Benefits ("COB") provision applies to This Plan when an employee or the employee's covered dependent has health care coverage under more than one Plan.
-"Plan" and "This Plan" are defined below.

-(B) If this COB provision applies, the order of benefit determination rules should be looked at first.
+- (1) Applicability. - (A) This Coordination of Benefits ("COB") provision applies to This Plan when an employee or the employee's covered dependent has health care coverage under more than one Plan.
+"Plan" and "This Plan" are defined below. - (B) If this COB provision applies, the order of benefit determination rules should be looked at first.
 Those rules determine whether the benefits of This Plan are determined before or after those of another Plan.
-The benefits of This Plan:

-(i) shall not be reduced when, under the order of benefit determination rules, This Plan determines its benefits before another Plan; but

-(ii) may be reduced when, under the Order of Benefit Determination Rules, another Plan determines its benefits first.
-The above reduction is described in subdivision (4) Effect on the Benefits of This Plan.
+The benefits of This Plan: - (i) shall not be reduced when, under the order of benefit determination rules, This Plan determines its benefits before another Plan; but - (ii) may be reduced when, under the Order of Benefit Determination Rules, another Plan determines its benefits first.
+The above reduction is described in subdivision (4) Effect on the Benefits of This Plan. - (2) Definitions.

-(2) Definitions.

-(A) A "Plan" is any of these which provides benefits or services for, or because of, medical or dental care or treatment.

-(i) Group insurance or group-type coverage, whether insured or uninsured.
-This includes prepayment, group practice or individual practice coverage, but not student accident or student accident & health coverage, for which the student or parent pays the entire premium.

-(ii) Coverage under a governmental plan or required or provided by law.
+- (A) A "Plan" is any of these which provides benefits or services for, or because of, medical or dental care or treatment. - (i) Group insurance or group-type coverage, whether insured or uninsured.
+This includes prepayment, group practice or individual practice coverage, but not student accident or student accident & health coverage, for which the student or parent pays the entire premium. - (ii) Coverage under a governmental plan or required or provided by law.
 This does not include a state plan under Medicaid (Title XIX, Grants to States for Medical Assistance Programs, of the United States Social Security Act as amended from time to time).
 It also does not include any plan when, by law, its benefits are excess to those of any private insurance program or other non-governmental program.
 It also does not include group contracts issued by or reinsured through the Health Reinsurance Association, or subscriber contracts issued by a residual market mechanism established by hospital and medical service corporations and providing comprehensive health care coverage as provided in the Connecticut Health Care Act as now constituted or later amended.
 Each contract or other arrangement for coverage under (i) or (ii) is a separate Plan.
-Also, if an arrangement has two parts and COB rules apply only to one of the two, each of the parts is a separate Plan.

-(B) "This Plan" is the part of the group contract that provides benefits for health care expenses.

-(C) "Primary Plan"/"Secondary Plan."
+Also, if an arrangement has two parts and COB rules apply only to one of the two, each of the parts is a separate Plan. - (B) "This Plan" is the part of the group contract that provides benefits for health care expenses. - (C) "Primary Plan"/"Secondary Plan."
 The order of benefit determination rules state whether This Plan is a Primary Plan or Secondary Plan as to another Plan covering the person.
 When This Plan is a Primary Plan, its benefits are determined before those of the other Plan and without considering the other Plan's benefits.
 When This Plan is a Secondary Plan, its benefits are determined after those of the other Plan and may be reduced because of the other Plan's benefits.
 When there are more than two Plans covering the person, This Plan may be a Primary Plan as to one or more other Plans, and may be Secondary Plan as to a different Plan or Plans.

-(D) "Allowable Expense" means a necessary, reasonable, and customary item of expense for health care, when the item of expense is covered at least in part by one or more Plans covering the person for whom the claim is made.
-The difference between the cost of a private hospital room and the cost of a semi-private hospital room is not considered an Allowable Expense under the above definition unless the patient's stay in a private hospital room is medically necessary either in terms of generally accepted medical practice, or as specifically defined in the Plan.
-When a Plan provides benefits in the form of services, the reasonable cash value of each service rendered will be considered both an Allowable Expense and a benefit paid.

-(Reference: Rule in subsection 38a-480-5 (d) below.)
+(Reference: Rules in subsection 38a-480-5 (a) (1) of the Regulations of Connecticut State Agencies.)